ARCHIVED EDITIONS - NAVIGATION INSTRUCTIONS:

 Taking the Harvest Home

 There is no doubt that it can be invigorating to the soul when we head out on an adventure and experience God’s grace in a fresh way.
 The worst thing we can do is not share it.
 It would be absurd to go on a hunt, harvest an animal and refuse to share it with friends and family members.
 That’s exactly what happens when God teaches us something beautiful in the field and we don’t share it with others.
-Failing to share the grace God has shown us leads to a spiritual life that is incomplete and disobedient.
-Conversely, being intentional about setting out to experience grace, as scripture defines it, and bring home the application will lead to a healthier spirit and a knowledge that you are abiding in the grace that God has shown you.
+Failing to share the grace God has shown us can lead to a spiritual life that is confused and disobedient.
+Conversely, being intentional about setting out to experience grace, as scripture defines it, brings home the confidence that leads to a healthier spirit and a knowledge that you are abiding in the grace that God has shown you.